dylanvgils/dotfiles/README.md

 This section describes how the dotfiles can be installed in your home directory, `stow` and `make` are the tools to make this as easy as possible.

 ## 2.1 Clone the repository
-This first step is cloning the git repository to your system, use the following commands:
+This first step is cloning this repostory to your system, use the following commands:

 ```sh
 # Change the directory to the home directory